creme332/my-odin-projects/knights-travails/README.md

 # 🐴 Knights Travails

-A visualiser for the Knights Travails problem whereby you have to find the shortest path from the knight (🐴) to some end point (🥕) by making only “L-shaped” moves.
+A visualiser for the Knights Travails problem whereby you have to find the shortest path from the knight `🐴` to some end point `🥕` by making only L-shaped moves.
 Breadth-first-search algorithm is used to find the shortest path.

 ![GIF of visualiser](knight.gif)